SfC Home > Physical Science > Physics > Electricity>

 Brazil

 In Brazil, most states use between 110V and 127V AC electricity.
 But many hotels use 220V.
 In the capital Brasilia and in the northeast of the country, they mainly use 220-240V.
+All operate at 60 Hz.

 Japan

 In Japan, they use the same voltage everywhere, but the frequency differs from region to region.

-Eastern Japan, which includes Tokyo, uses 50Hz.
-In western Japan, which includes Osaka and Kyoto, they use 60 Hz.
+It is unfortunate that they did not coordinate their efforts.
 Having different voltages and frequencies within the country not only must be confusing for the people but also can result in extra costs for appliances and adapters.

 When visiting another country